astrolicious/studiocms/README.md

 # Astro Studio CMS

-This is a SSR Blog CMS built with AstroDB / Lucia Auth / Unpic Image handler / Astro
+This is a SSR Blog CMS built with AstroDB / Lucia Auth / Unpic Image handler for the Astro Ecosystem.

-To see how to get started, check out the [package README](./package/README.md)
+To see how to get started, check out the [studioCMS README](./packages/studioCMS/README.md)

 ## Contributing